Jump to content

 General / Default image alt attribute

-You are responsible for arranging pension and social security for any workers hired from abroad to work in Finland.
-As a rule, the workers shall be insured under the Finnish earnings-related pension legislation if they come to work directly for a Finnish employer and make an employment contract with a Finnish employer.
+When you hire a worker from abroad to work in Finland, you are responsible for arranging their pension and social security.
+This is also the case when you hire them from abroad to work in Finland.
+Generally, your worker is insured according to Finnish pension laws if they come directly to work for a Finnish employer and sign a contract with a Finnish employer.

 Social security contributions in international situations